Guilherme-HJA/veisla/README.md

 vite
 ```

-After that follow the port informed in your terminal in your prefered browser, and Voilà, or should I say Veisla?
+After that, follow the port informed in your terminal in your prefered browser, and Voilà, or should I say Veisla?

 Just like this: